President's Message / Salutations à Tous

-AJA is seeking nominations for its 2015 American Gavel Award and the 2015 Harold V. Froehlich Judicial Courage Award.
-The deadline for submission of nominations for both awards is April 1, 2015.
+- AJA is seeking nominations for its 2017 American Gavel Awards and the 2017 Harold V. Froehlich Judicial Courage Award.
+The deadline for submission of nominations for both awards is April 1, 2017.
 For complete information and entry forms, please click here.

-- AJA is pleased to announce the following recipients of its 2014 awards:
+- AJA is pleased to announce 2016 Award Recipients

 - New Center on Access to Justice for All